What is a risk model?

-Models are useful things to have around and bankers have come to rely on them for certain applications, some of which expose the bank to significant risks.
+Models are useful things to have around, and many businesses have come to rely on them for certain applications – some of which expose the bank to significant risks.
 Predictive models fall into this category.
-Examples include loan approval using credit scoring and hedging models using swaps and options to manage the balance sheet while protecting liquidity and determining capital adequacy.
+In finance, examples include loan approval using credit scoring and hedging models using swaps and options to manage the balance sheet while protecting liquidity and determining capital adequacy.

 Validity and governance

-The models must be scrutinized and challenged by staff members who are not involved in their development or use.
+All models, especially high materiality models, must be scrutinized and challenged by model validation teams that are not involved in their development or use.
 Fundamentally, these model validators must determine whether a given model is fit for the purpose intended.
 They must understand the business environment and the business objectives the models were designed to support.
 They must also gauge the uncertainty due to unobservable or unreliable inputs.

 And let's not forget about usage.
 Models that are perfectly developed and implemented can be applied to the wrong customers, financial instrument or set of transactions.
 Validators must carefully examine these areas, again keeping in mind the business context, as they perform their assessments.